tra2116/Project-1-ELKStackDeployment/README.md

 $ mkdir files
 $ git clone https://github.com/tra2116/project-1-elkstackdeployment.git
 # Move Playbooks and hosts file into `/etc/ansible`
-$ cp project-1-elkstackdeployment/playbooks/* .
-$ cp project-1-elkstackdeployment/files/* ./files
 ```

-This will copy the playbook files to the correct directory.

 Next, you must update the `/etc/ansible/hosts` file to include the IP address of the Elk Server VM and webservers.
 Run the commands below: